1870 Barcelona Workers' Congress: Development

 The fourth and last topic was undoubtedly the most controversial and to which the most time was devoted.
 It was about determining the attitude to be maintained towards politics.
 The Bakuninists - who had prepared the proposals in previous secret meetings of the Alliance - tried to convince the "political" union delegates and cooperativists of the virtues of "anti-politicalism" but they continued to defend the Federal Republic.
 In the end, a somewhat ambiguous agreement was reached in which "antipoliticism (that is, global and systematic opposition to political parties, elections and parliaments) was not clearly defined, but rather apoliticalism that, by recommending to the Workers' societies that renounce politics, as collectives, did not impede the political action of their members if they were considered individually.
-The agreement was actually the result of the acceptance by the Bakuninists of the "apoliticism" of the trade unionists who defended that politics should be left out of the internal debate of the workers' societies, in order to group all the workers that they had regardless of ideas, and it meant the defeat of the "political" syndicalists favorable to federal republicanism.
+The agreement was actually the result of the acceptance by the Bakuninists of the "apoliticism" of the trade unionists who defended that politics should be left out of the internal debate of the workers' societies, in order to group all the workers that they had regardless of ideas, and it meant the defeat of the "political" syndicalists favourable to federal republicanism.
 Thus, as Josep Termes has pointed out, "the Barcelona Congress did not exactly produce the victory of Bakuninist antipoliticism, but rather that of a coalition of anarchists and apolitical syndicalists".

 The minority that spoke out against the ruling and defended political participation used arguments such as the following:

-The federal republican newspaper La Campana de Gràcia described the delegates who voted in favor of apoliticism as "imbeciles or traitors to the cause of the worker."
+The federal republican newspaper La Campana de Gràcia described the delegates who voted in favour of apoliticism as "imbeciles or traitors to the cause of the worker."